 There are also some slight seasonal variations in room rates.
 Don’t expect any miracle off-season deals, however, since London is a popular tourist destination all year round.

 If you’re on a budget and don’t mind longer transit times to the sights, we’ve also included a few cheaper places to stay in more affordable neighborhoods further down in the post.

-The best neighborhoods to stay in London on a map
+Where to stay in London: the best neighborhoods on a map

 We’ve prepared a map for you to give a first idea of where all the neighborhoods we’ll be covering are located.

 The map highlights all the neighborhoods we recommend for staying in London as well as a selection of the most famous sights for quick orientation.